hipe/tmx/lib/skylab/cull/doc/issues/001-the-entity-narrative.md

 ## what is an actual value?

-to keep things simple and consistent, we decree that in [cu], the entities produced by an entity stream have actual properties each of which come with *no* type associations. that is, they are some sort of "raw data". this makes things more interesting further down on the
+to keep things simple and consistent, we decree that in [cu] the entities produced by an entity stream have actual properties each of which come with *no* type associations. that is, they are some sort of "raw data". this makes things more interesting further down on the